mmlacak/crochess/docs/source/libcc/ccply.rst

     representation of a plies.

     :param plies: Linked list of plies.
-    :returns: A newly allocated, zero-terminated string if successful, :c:data:`NULL` otherwise.
+    :returns: A newly allocated, null-terminated string if successful, :c:data:`NULL` otherwise.

 .. _lbl-libcc-ccply-sourcecodeheader: